 How does billing work for study abroad students?

 Students will be billed by Loyola for their tuition if they attend one of the Global Centers, Exchanges, Partners- Jesuit Universities, or Faculty-Led programs.
 Loyola will also bill students for housing (except for Exchange programs), CISI health insurance, any optional tours the student has signed up for, and the OIP administrative fee.
 If a student is attending one of the Global Partner (IES, USAC, API, SRAS, SIT, CIS) or petition programs, then the provider/host university will bill the student.
 Loyola will bill students in these programs the OIP fee and CISI international health insurance.
 Please visit the costs page or contact the Office for International Programs at 773-508-7706 if you have any further questions.
 Bills will normally be sent out in mid-July for fall program, mid-December for spring and J-Term programs, and mid-April or mid-May for summer programs.

 Do we pay Loyola tuition or the program’s tuition?

 It depends on which program your son or daughter has selected.
 Those students attending exchange programs will pay Loyola tuition.
-All students attending the Rome Center, Beijing Center, Vietnam Center, or USAC,IES, SIT or affiliate programs pay the outlined program costs, which differ from Loyola tuition and fees.
+All students attending the Rome Center, Beijing Center, Vietnam Center, or USAC,IES, SIT, CIS, Critical Language Scholarship, SRAS, API or Jesuit University programs pay the outlined program costs, which differ from Loyola tuition and fees.
 Housing charges always differ from Loyola on-campus amounts.
 For more detail information about program costs, please visit the following link http://www.luc.edu/studyabroad/list.shtml and click on your son or daughter’s program of interest.